 Notes

-- Use your blueberry jam in Blueberry Oatmeal Bars, Small Batch Cheesecake Bars, and Raspberry Crumb Bars.
+- Use your blueberry jam in Blueberry Oatmeal Bars, Strawberry Cheesecake Bars, and Raspberry Crumb Bars.

 - Enjoyed this recipe?
-Check out my recipes for strawberry jam, raspberry jalapeno jam, peach jam, and sour cherry jam.
+Check out my recipes for strawberry jam, raspberry jam, raspberry jalapeno jam, peach jam, and sour cherry jam.

 Recommended Products